ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 together and divide responsibilities.
 This is meant to be a starting point for learning about new modules and finding more specific documentation.

-For examples and understanding how to use RAC, see the [README][] or the [Design Guidelines][].
+For examples and help understanding how to use RAC, see the [README][] or the [Design Guidelines][].

 ## Streams